Dumisani103/Wireless-Blood-Pressure-Monitor-/README.md

 - Identifying the address location for the latest measurement in the memory.
 - Reading data from the identified address location.
 - Temporarily storing the data on the ESP32’s memory.
 Once the data has been captured, it is transmitted to the online database using the POST request technique.
-The entire Arduino code for both transmission and data acquisition is included in [here]()
+The entire Arduino code for both transmission and data acquisition is included in [here](https://github.com/Dumisani103/Wireless-Blood-Pressure-Monitor-/blob/cb57a96849ee6e0e9ed8bd7a63cfe9af48591ac6/final_code__21-04-21_.ino).
+The PHP script (API) that aids with data insertion into the database is [here](https://github.com/Dumisani103/Wireless-Blood-Pressure-Monitor-/blob/67e6d7788b7c00664e950467df63444f7e5ae3ee/API_send_to_database.php).